gervasiogabriel/gervasiogabriel/README.md

 #### My name is Gabriel Gervásio, but you can call me _Gervásio_ :)

 #### About me 👇
 I’m 23 years old, currently studying Systems Analysis and Development.
-Learning and building projects as a Web Developer focused on Front-End, exploring modern technologies and clean design.
+Learning Full Stack development, focused on Back-End, exploring modern technologies.

 ---